Literary Agent

 Fiction

 R.F.
-Kuang is the author of the #1 New York Times-bestselling hit Babel, which won the Nebula Award, New York Times bestseller Yellowface, and the explosive Poppy War trilogy, a thoroughly modern epic fantasy inspired by 20th-century Chinese history, which was nominated for the Nebula, Locus, and World Fantasy Awards, and is published in 17 languages.
+Kuang is the author of the #1 New York Times-bestselling hit Babel, which won the Nebula Award and the British Book Award, New York Times bestseller Yellowface, which won the British Book Award, and the explosive Poppy War trilogy, a thoroughly modern epic fantasy inspired by 20th-century Chinese history, which was nominated for the Nebula, Locus, and World Fantasy Awards.
+Her work has been published in over 40 languages.

 She won the 2020 Astounding Award for Best New Writer.